spookyGh0st/beatwalls/README.md

 check out the examples //LINK Document for more examples

-Then just drag whole Song folder or a difficulty on the beatwalls.exe File.
+Then just drag whole song folder or a difficulty on the beatwalls.exe File.
 _(or open it in a cli)_

 __WARNING__ by default this will delete all previous obstacles.
 Look at the help page, if you want to keep them